Oven-Baked Tradition Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

 The second ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The fourth ingredient is herring meal, another high-protein meat concentrate.
+The fourth ingredient includes fish meal, another protein-rich meat concentrate.

 Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.1

-Assuming they’re cooked, potatoes can be considered a gluten-free source of digestible carbohydrates.
-Yet with the exception of perhaps their caloric content, they’re of only modest nutritional value to a dog.
+The fifth ingredient includes potato.
+Potatoes can be considered a gluten-free source of digestible carbohydrates.
+Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

-The sixth item is chicken liver.
+The sixth ingredient includes chicken liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

 The seventh ingredient is dried egg product, a dehydrated form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.